wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 |

 The **views** folder has to include every Vue component relied to your device, for example: disconnect, device settings or device manager dialogs.

-In this situation, we will create the **AwesomeDisconnectDialog.vue** component, that will contain the button that disconnects the device:
+For this example, we will create the **AwesomeDisconnectDialog.vue** component, that will contain the button that disconnects the device:

 ::